Witiko/doctoral-thesis/main.md

 State-of-the-art math information retrieval systems rely on the hard soft vector space model of @salton1988termweighting, but the soft vector space model of @sidorov2014soft can more accurately model both the natural language and the language of mathematics.
-However, computing the similarity between two documents in the soft vector space model had an impractical worst-case time complexity of $\mathcal{O}(n^2)$ for a vocabulary of $n$ words and symbols.
+However, computing the soft cosine similarity between two documents in the soft vector space model had an impractical worst-case time complexity of $\mathcal{O}(n^2)$ for a vocabulary of $n$ words and symbols.
 Additionally, converting the soft vector space model to a hard vector space